 - Gas heaters have an efficiency of between 50% and 95%, as some of the heat generated heats the house exterior.

 Heat pumps for hot water

 Here is a description of one sort of heat pump and how you can use it to heat your hot water.
 With this setup, you run the heat pump when the sun is up, powering the heat pump with electricity from photovoltaic solar panels.
 After installing the panels and heat pump, you heat your water for free, generating no emissions.

 How a heat pump works to heat water

-- A Condenser: The hot, pressurised gas passes its heat, via another heat exchanger, to where you want it, to the water in your hot water tank.In doing this, the gas cools and condenses into a moderate temperature liquid at high pressure.
+- A Condenser: The hot, pressurised gas then passes its heat, via another heat exchanger, to where you want it, to the water in your hot water tank.In doing this, the gas cools and condenses into a moderate temperature liquid, still under high pressure.

 - An Expansion Valve: The expansion valve opens, and the cooled liquid moves from the high-pressure condenser into the evaporator at normal room pressure.
 The refrigerant is back where it started, a liquid ready for heating and evapourisation, ready to repeat the cycle.